Lego Star Wars: Revenge of the Brick: Space battle above Kashyyyk

-The movie begins with a short opening crawl, detailing that droids belonging to the "evil Separatists" have amassed above the Wookiee planet of Kashyyyk, and that Jedi Knights have been sent to stop the invasion and restore peace.
+The movie begins with a short Star Wars opening crawl, detailing that droids belonging to the "evil Separatists" have amassed above the Wookiee planet of Kashyyyk, and that Jedi Knights have been sent to stop the invasion and restore peace.

 Two Republic fighters appear above the planet and fly towards a Trade Federation control ship (from The Phantom Menace).
-Count Dooku watches from inside, and then, smiling, presses a button, which turns a revolving chair with General Grievous sitting on it.
+Count Dooku watches from inside, and then, smiling, presses a button, which turns a revolving chair with Grievous sitting on it.

-Back outside, Anakin Skywalker (along with a clone trooper pilot) is being chased in his ARC-170 by three enemy Droid Tri-fighters.
+Back outside, Anakin (along with a clone trooper pilot) is being chased in his starfighter (an ARC-170) by three enemy droid tri-fighters.
 Anakin leads them into a trench and has two of the enemy ships destroyed by laser cannons fired by their own side.
-The remaining craft launches a Buzz droid at the ARC-170, which lands near the clone trooper rear gunner, who uses a can of "Buzz Spray" to dislodge the robot.
-The Buzz droid moves over to Anakin's window, and after being removed by Anakin's windshield wipers, the droid lands on the craft's engine and begins to cut into it.
+The remaining craft launches a buzz droid at the ARC-170, which lands near the clone trooper rear gunner, who uses a can of "Buzz Spray" to dislodge the robot.
+The buzz droid moves over to Anakin's window, and after being removed by Anakin's windshield wipers, the droid lands on the craft's engine and begins to cut into it.
 Back inside the control ship, Count Dooku tries to watch the battle outside on his television, but only receives static or intermittent test patterns.
 The shot zooms out to reveal General Grievous balancing on top of the television, acting as a living antenna.

-Meanwhile, Obi-Wan Kenobi is being chased by another Vulture Droid, who launches two missiles at his Jedi interceptor.
+Meanwhile, Obi-Wan is being chased by another vulture droid, who launches two missiles at his Jedi interceptor.
 Obi-Wan uses the Force to dismantle his ship into individual LEGO pieces, and reassembles it after the missiles pass, which instead hits two other enemy ships, destroying them.
 Anakin's ship is hit by laser fire from the control ship and explodes into its component pieces, but Anakin uses the Force to reassemble it – into a biplane.
-Looking embarrassed, he again reassembles his craft into a new starfighter, and Force-pushes the Buzz droid into the Trade Federation control ship, creating a hole in the wall.
+Looking embarrassed, he again reassembles his craft into a new starfighter, and Force-pushes the buzz droid into the Trade Federation control ship, creating a hole in the wall.
 Anakin's craft flies through the hole (with Anakin standing on top of the craft rather than sitting inside it), and encounters three droidekas standing on a platform.
-As his clone trooper pilot hangs onto the wing for dear life, Anakin throws his lightsaber like a Boomerang, which destroys the platform's support, sending it tumbling down.
+As his clone trooper pilot hangs onto the wing for dear life, Anakin throws his lightsaber like a boomerang, which destroys the platform's support, sending it tumbling down.

 Obi-Wan's Jedi interceptor is hit by enemy laser fire, and his right wing is destroyed.
 However, he uses the Force to disassemble several droid fighters to their individual pieces and attaches them to his craft.
-He pilots his y-wing towards the Trade Federation control ship and fires a few well-placed shots at it, causing a giant explosion.
+He pilots his Y-wing towards the Trade Federation control ship and fires a few well-placed shots at it, causing a giant explosion.
 Anakin's ship escapes from an access tunnel just in time as the control ship spectacularly explodes, and Obi-Wan and Anakin head down to Kashyyyk.